 The Human Perspective

+“I have this distant relationship to this person in the work, but also, I’m a little bit amused to see her.”
 The human body is the focus of the work by the acclaimed Finnish photographer Elina Brotherus, who uses herself as material.
-In this Louisiana Channel video she presents two video works describing the passing of time reflecting her own life situation.
+She here presents two video works describing the passing of time reflecting her own life situation.

 Read more …